amirhossein693/tania8/README.md

 # Tania 8

-A Drupal 8 theme with supporting bi directional styles
+A Drupal 8 theme with supporting bi directional styles.

-you can have diffrent files for RTL and LTR languages
+You can have different files for RTL and LTR languages.